grantal/tiger-compiler/README.md

 This is a compiler for the [tiger language](https://www.cs.princeton.edu/~appel/modern/) in C and C++.
 We use flex and bison.
 Written by Alex Grant and Matt Atteberry.

+## Semantic Checks
+### What works
+* Making sure mutually recursive function definitions are uninterrupted
+* Type checking of `if then` and `if then else` statements
+* Type checking of loop bodies and conditions
+* Making sure `break` only gets called inside a loop
+* Making sure for loop iterator does not get assigned to
+* Type checking for binary and unary operators
+* Mutually recursive type checking
+* checking that variables/functions/types are declared
+* type checking for variable/function declaration
+* type checking for variable assignment
+### What doesnt work
+* arrays
+* records inside records inside record

 ## Lexer notes

 ### comments